Skip to main content

 No-cite-no-claim

 Every claim resolves to a real quote.
-A cluster carries verbatim ResolvedCitations; a competitor gap or a marketing-site line carries an EvidenceRef that resolves against report.evidence.
+A cluster carries verbatim ResolvedCitations; a competitor gap or a launch-copy line carries an EvidenceRef that resolves against report.evidence.
 If a claim can’t be backed by a real comment (or a grounded web finding), it is dropped, not shipped — no hallucinated competitors, no invented quotes, no confident-looking output built on nothing.
 This is the trust property the whole product rests on.

 Lean core, lazy extras